UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 * `Navigation.PopAsync()` navigates back to the previous page (same as the default back button)
 * `Navigation.PopToRootAsync()` navigates back to the root view.

+The advantage of this approach is that unlike the back button, we can intercept the event.

 ## Summary
 That covers the basics of hierarchial navigation in Xamarin.Forms.
 As I hope is made clear, the mechanism is fairly simple.